← Back to projects

 Adaptive Covariance MCMC

 Learns the shape of the target distribution from past samples, adapting its proposal covariance.
-This lets it explore anisotropic distributions far more efficiently — notice how it aligns with the correlation structure.
+This lets it explore anisotropic distributions far more efficiently.
+Notice how coverage grows faster once the adaptation kicks in.